WADO: Italian programming

 WOV's initial programming was aimed at a general audience, but by the mid-1930s, it strengthened its ethnic ties and expanded its Italian-language programming to fill the daytime hours.
 WOV soon became the dominant Italian voice in the Northeast through its affiliation with share-time station WBIL and Iraci's WPEN in Philadelphia.
+During this time, the Italian-American accordionist John Serry Sr. was featured as a soloist in several broadcasts on WADO early in his professional career in 1931.

-In early 1940 WOV made a major upgrade in facilities, when stations WPG and WBIL on 1100 kHz were deleted, and WOV moved to this vacated frequency.
+In early 1940, WOV made a major upgrade in facilities, when stations WPG and WBIL on 1100 kHz were deleted, and WOV moved to this vacated frequency.
 The next March, with the implementation of the North American Regional Broadcasting Agreement, stations on 1100 kHz were moved as a group to 1130 kHz, meaning WOV returned to its previous assignment.

-November 12, 1941 call letter swap between WNEW and WOV
+November 12, 1941, call sign swap between WNEW and WOV

-Later in 1941, stations WOV and WNEW traded identities, with the call letters and programming of WOV moving from 1130 to WNEW's 1280 kHz assignment, while WNEW did the reverse, with its call letters and programming moving from 1280 to WOV's 1130 kHz assignment.
+Later in 1941, stations WOV and WNEW traded identities, with the call sign and programming of WOV moving from 1130 to WNEW's 1280 kHz assignment, while WNEW did the reverse, with its call sign and programming moving from 1280 to WOV's 1130 kHz assignment.
 The Federal Communications Commission (FCC) approved the call sign changes on November 12, 1941, and the transfer was finalized on December 1, 1941, consisting of an "exchange of power, call letters and transmitting equipment between WOV and WNEW".
-Thus, following this exchange, the WOV call letters were now used on the station at 1280 kHz.
+Thus, following this exchange, the callsign WOV was now used on the station on 1280 kHz.

 Top 40 and R&B

-The station was owned by WOV Broadcasting until 1959, when it was sold to Bartell Broadcasters, at which time the station call letters were changed to WADO.
+The station was owned by WOV Broadcasting until 1959, when it was sold to Bartell Broadcasters, at which time the station's call sign was changed to WADO.
 During the day, WADO broadcast Top 40 and R&B music.
 At night, it ran Italian programming.
 By 1962, some Spanish programming was run on weekends.
 By 1963, the only English programming found on WADO was its Sunday religious broadcasts.

 Ethnic programming

 In 1964, WADO began broadcasting completely in Spanish from 5 a.m. to 8 p.m., and Italian from 8 p.m. to Midnight.
 Overnight, Asian programming was run.
-By 1970, Spanish had replaced the Asian format.
+By 1970, additional Spanish-language programming had replaced the Asian programming.

 Musical programming

 In terms of music, the station played a blend of Spanish MOR and Spanish oldies.
 WADO evolved to a Spanish adult contemporary music and oldies format by the mid-1970s.
 Italian programming was dropped in 1971.

-Four full-time Spanish stations battled for listeners during the 1980s: WADO along with WKDM 1380, WSKQ 620, and WJIT 1480.
+Four full-time Spanish stations battled for listeners during the 1980s: WADO, WKDM, WSKQ, and WJIT.
 Only WADO remains as a secular Spanish-language station.
-WKDM airs Spanish Christian radio programming, and the other two have ethnic programs in Russian and Korean.
+WKDM airs Spanish Christian radio programming, and the other two have ethnic programs in Russian and Mandarin Chinese.